 They may also be recommended for osteoarthritis if your joints are very painful or if you need extra pain relief for a time.
 The injection can reduce inflammation, which in turn should reduce pain.

 Depending on where the pain and inflammation is, steroids can be injected:

 - directly into an inflamed joint - this is known as an intra-articular injection

 - into the soft tissue close to the joint - this is called a peri-articular injection

 - into a muscle - this is called an intra-muscular injection.

 Most injections are quick and easy to perform.
 They will be carried out by your consultant.

-You may need an ultrasound scan to find where the inflammation is so that the steroid can be injected into a precise spot and have maximum benefit.
+In some situations, you may need an image guided steroid injection to help ensure the steroid is injected into a precise spot and have maximum benefit.
 Many injections can be given without the need for ultrasound.

 Sometimes you’ll be given a local anaesthetic with the steroid to reduce the discomfort of the injection.
 This would mean your pain should be relieved within minutes.
 The effects of local anaesthetics can wear off within half an hour, unless you’ve been given one that is long acting.
 You may have some numbness from the anaesthetic that could last up to 24 hours.

 You might be advised to wait for 10 to 15 minutes in the clinic after your steroid injection.
 If you do have any kind of reaction to the injection, it would be helpful to be around healthcare professionals.